rodneyshupe/Cookbook/Recipes/Sauces/SimpleTomatoSauceV2.rst

 Directions
 ----------

 1. If using diced tomatoes, go to step 2.
-If using whole tomatoes, drain and reserve liquid.
-Dice tomatoes either by hand or in work bowl of food processor fitted with metal blade (three or four pulses at 1/2 second).
-Tomatoes should be coarse, with 1/4-inch pieces visible.
-If necessary, add enough reserved liquid to tomatoes to total 2 cups.
+If using whole tomatoes, drain and reserve the liquid.
+Dice the tomatoes by hand or in the work bowl of a food processor fitted with a metal blade (three or four pulses at 1/2 second).
-2. Process garlic through garlic press into small bowl; stir in 1 teaspoon water.
-Heat oil and garlic in 10-inch saute pan over medium heat until fragrant but not brown, about 2 minutes.
-Stir in tomatoes;
+   Aim for coarse tomatoes, with 1/4-inch pieces visible.
+If necessary, add enough reserved liquid to total 2 cups.
-   simmer until thickened slightly, about 10 minutes.
-Stir in basil, sugar, and salt, and cook, stirring constantly, for 1 minute.
+2. Process the garlic through a garlic press into a small bowl and stir in 1 teaspoon water.
+Heat the oil and garlic in a 10-inch saute pan over medium heat until fragrant but not brown, about 2 minutes.
+Stir in the tomatoes and simmer until thickened slightly, about 10 minutes.
+Stir in the basil, sugar, and salt and cook, stirring constantly, for 1 minute.
 Serve over pasta.